 Abby, Kara, and Gloriana exchanged a look.
 Kara changed the subject.

 “We should search the room.
 Come, Rahab,” and the alchemist clapped a hand on the wizard’s shoulder.
 His eyes refocused.
 Soon he and Gloriana were scanning the room for magic, and they found it in abundance.
-In the northern corners of the chamber were two iron racks stacked with candles that did not seem to melt and which resonated with magic.
-The candles had been enchanted with sorcery similar to the lightstones: they produced candlelight without heat, and would never extinguish.
-Rahab immediately saw the possibility, and scooped thirty of their number into his pack, his mind already arranging them in a library he had not yet built.9 Kara took the other thirty candles.
+In the northern corners of the chamber were two iron racks stacked with candles that did not seem to melt.
+They had been enchanted with sorcery similar to the lightstones, producing candlelight without heat, and never extinguishing.
+Rahab immediately saw the possibility, and scooped thirty of their number into his pack, his mind already arranging them in a library he had not yet built.9 Kara took the other thirty.
 Tucked away in one of the alcoves was a backpack that radiated magic, as well.
-Upon inspection it revealed its secrets: inside was a magical space larger than the backpack’s limits would normally allow,10 and it already contained treasure.
+Upon inspection it revealed its secrets: inside was a space larger than the backpack’s limits would normally allow,10 and it already contained treasure.

-Abby pulled the object from the backpack and held it aloft.
-It was a shield made entirely of shining silver metal, but the substance was like no steel she knew.
-It was extremely light weight: a large shield made completely of steel in this size would have been too heavy to lift, much less wield, but this perfectly circular aegis felt lighter than her own bulwark.
-It felt so light, and was so well-balanced, that Abby suspected she would be able to throw the item as a missile weapon.11 At the center of the reflective surface was etched a seven-pointed star, but this insignia was slightly different than those seen heretofore.
+Abby pulled the object from the rucksack and held it aloft: A shield entirely of shining silver metal, but the substance was like no steel she knew.
+It was extremely light weight.
+A large shield of steel in this size would have been too heavy to lift, much less wield, but this perfectly circular aegis felt lighter than her own bulwark.
+Judging its balance, Abby even suspected she might be able to throw the shield as a missile weapon.11 At the center of the reflective surface was etched a seven-pointed star, but this insignia was slightly different than those seen heretofore.
 Rahab confirmed the shield was enchanted, and suggested that the limits of the item’s power were not yet entirely revealed.
 Abby braced her arm through the straps and marveled at the feel.

 Gloriana took time to transfer gear from her backpack into the magical container.
-When she lifted it to her shoulders, she discovered that even with all her equipment inside, the haversack only weighed about five pounds.
-She was grateful for the reduced burden.
+When she lifted it to her shoulders, she discovered that, even with all her equipment inside, the haversack only weighed about five pounds.

-The party spent a few more minutes exploring the chamber, but there was little else to see.
-They had reached the limits of Thistletop Stronghold.
-They made their way wearily out of the room and returned to the tide pool where they labored to harvest the meat of the giant crab, which proved to be messy work.
-In the fortress stores they had found a large waxed cloth—likely used as a sheath for delicate supplies against damp—and used it to wrap and transport the meat.
-Nevertheless, by the time they made their way back up the stairs, they were dripping.
-Gloriana had not considered it possible for Rahab’s gruesome garments to assume still greater grisly aspect, but now the blood-black stains of the wizard’s robes glistened slick under a new coat of giant crab oil.
+The party spent a few more minutes exploring the chamber, but there was little else to see, and so made their way wearily out of the room and returned to the tide pool where they labored to harvest the meat of the giant crab, which proved to be messy work.
+In the fortress stores they found a large waxed cloth—likely used against damp for delicate supplies—and used it to wrap and transport the meat.
+Nevertheless, by the time they made their way back up the stairs they were dripping.
+The oracle had not considered it possible for Rahab’s garments to assume still greater grisly aspect, but now the blood-black stains on the wizard’s robes glistened slick under a coat of crab oil.

-They crossed the plank rope bridge for the last time, cutting it behind them to inhibit reclamation and reestablishment of the stronghold.
+They crossed the plank rope bridge for the last time, cutting it behind them to inhibit reclamation of the stronghold.
 Autumn afternoon was drifting into evening, the surrounding forest colors a beautiful riot of red and yellow, orange and green.
-The breeze from the sea was cool and tugged at their cloaks.
-The adventurers had gone in search of a missing horse, and had found the malign enemy of the village that had adopted them.
+A cool breeze from the sea tugged at their cloaks.
+The adventurers had gone in search of a missing horse and found the malign enemy of the village that had adopted them.
 They had charged the gate.
 They had defeated each champion.
-They had scattered the forces and allies of the region’s goblinkind.
-They had penetrated the fortress depths to reveal and confront the horrors within, and they had conquered them.
+They had scattered the forces of the region’s goblinkind.
+They had penetrated the fortress depths to confront the horrors within, and they had conquered them.
 It had been three days of battle, blood, and death, one very nearly their own.
 To the south and west, along the Lost Coast Road, lay the fishing village of Sandpoint.
-Already taverns and inns were pulling the first pints in anticipation of the work day’s end.
-Already hearth fires were being stoked against the looming night, and suppers were being prepared to welcome fishers and fruit sellers, friends and family, children and elders.
+Already taverns and inns were pulling pints in anticipation of the work day’s end.
+Already hearth fires were being stoked against looming night, and suppers were being prepared to welcome fishers and fruit sellers, friends and family, children and elders.
 A quiet settled all around like the sigh of the land finally free of an uncomfortable burden.

-1 Read Magic, which she had learned from Rahab.
+1 Read magic, which she had learned from Rahab.
 Poor Glo.
-I can’t imagine that was a pleasant instruction.
+I can’t imagine that was fun.
 She just wants to learn the spell.
 Rahab prepares a short lecture series: